morion4000/webdollar-fallback-nodes/README.md

 # WebDollar Fallback Nodes

-Front-end application for showing the state WebDollar fallback nodes.
+Front-end application for showing the state of WebDollar fallback nodes.